Newfoundland and Labrador New Democratic Party: Lorraine Michael

 On October 21, 2013, it was revealed that Michael had received a letter from her caucus over the previous weekend calling for a leadership election to be held in 2014.
 The caucus felt that without renewal in the party they would have trouble attracting quality candidates and public support in the 2015 election.
 In an interview with the Canadian Broadcasting Corporation (CBC), Michael said she was shocked by the letter and felt betrayed by her caucus.
 Michael said she planned to sit down with her caucus before making a decision on what to do.

 The letter led to a public fight within the NDP, particularly among the caucus.
 Both Gerry Rogers and George Murphy said they regretted sending the letter and supported Michael, while Dale Kirby and Chris Mitchelmore stood behind what they had written in the letter.
 Following the caucus meeting Michael agreed to having a vote on her leadership at the next annual general meeting of the party.
 Both Kirby and Mitchelmore later announced they were leaving the caucus to sit as Independent MHAs, and both men joined the Liberal Party in February 2014.
 The dispute over Michael's leadership also led to members of the provincial executive to resign.
-In May 2014 a party convention reaffirmed her leadership with the support of 75% of delegates.
-Michael announced on January 6, 2015, that she would step down as leader after the party performed poorly in four recent by-elections.
-While she was resigning as leader Michael also stated that she planned to seek re-election as an MHA.
+In May 2014, a party convention reaffirmed her leadership with the support of 75% of delegates.
+Michael announced on January 6, 2015 that she would step down as leader after the party performed poorly in four recent by-elections.
+While she was resigning as leader, Michael also stated that she planned to seek re-election as an MHA.
 Her term as leader ended when her successor was chosen in a leadership election held on March 7, 2015.

 Earle McCurdy

 Three candidates sought to succeed Michael as leader: former Fish, Food and Allied Workers Union leader Earle McCurdy, former Labrador City town councilor Mike Goosney and former NDP official Chris Bruce.

-McCurdy won the election with 68 percent of the vote on March 7, 2015.
+McCurdy won the election with 68% of the vote on March 7, 2015.
 He did not win his seat in the 2015 provincial election.
 Therefore, Michael subsequently served as NDP House Leader in the following parliamentary sessions.

 On September 19, 2017, McCurdy announced his resignation as Leader, effective September 30, 2017.
 Following McCurdy's resignation, MHA and former leader Lorraine Michael was named interim leader.